aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pptm-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to XLTM in Android via Java or Online App" h2="Export PPTM file to XLTM in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can easily convert PPTM file to XLTM in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPTM file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLTM.
+<h2>Why to Convert</h2>

+The PPTM file format is a Microsoft PowerPoint presentation file format that is used to store slides and other presentation information.
+It is a binary file format that is not compatible with other applications.
+Therefore, it is necessary to convert PPTM files to other formats such as XLTM in order to make them accessible to other applications.

+<h2>How Aspose.Total Helps for PPTM to XLTM Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily convert PPTM files to XLTM.
+It provides a two-step process for converting PPTM to XLTM.
+In the first step, Aspose.Slides for Android via Java can be used to export the PPTM file to HTML.
+In the second step, Aspose.Cells for Android via Java can be used to convert the HTML to XLTM.
+This process is simple and efficient, and it ensures that the converted file is of high quality.
+Furthermore, Aspose.Total for Android via Java provides a wide range of features and tools that make it easy to work with PPTM and XLTM files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}